-1 Legal system
+Legal system

-How would you explain your jurisdiction's legal system to
+1 How would you explain your jurisdiction's legal system to an investor?

 Switzerland has a civil law system, with most of the law regulated by statute.
 Compared with those in other jurisdictions, Swiss statutes, in particular older ones, are often short in style and leave room for interpretation and jurisprudence.
 In general, Swiss law allows parties to sue for specific performance or damages.
-Injunctions may be granted if the plaintiff can substantiate by prima facie evidence that the defendant is in breach, or a breach is threatened, and the plaintiff would suffer not easily remediable disadvantage from the breach.
+Injunctions may be granted if the plaintiff can substantiate by prima facie evidence that the defendant is in breach, or a breach is threatened, and the plaintiff would suffer disadvantage from the breach that is not easily remediable.